Troubleshooting Off-Campus Access

 - The Library needs to adjust the EZproxy configuration for the resource you are trying to reach.
 Report the problem.

 - You've gone straight to a journal's website from off campus, rather than going through the UCSF Library website.
-Be sure you start on the Library website , or use the UCSFLib bookmarklet to reload the page through EZproxy.
+Install and use the bookmarklet to reload the page through EZproxy.

 - Your MyAccess login is invalid.
 Verify your account.